tappeddev/event_taxi/README.md

 ### 3. Register Listeners 🎧
 Simply call `register` to get a stream of events.
-`true` will create a stream that immediately emits the last as well.
+`true` will create a stream that immediately emits the last event as well.
 (Similar to a BehaviourSubject in RxDart.)
 ```dart